Need help finding a recipe?

 Instructions

-2. In a large bowl, whisk together the flour, sugar, spice, baking soda and salt.
-Add in the milk, oil and vanilla and whisk or stir until combined.
+4. To a large bowl, add the buttermilk, brown sugar, oil and vanilla and whisk until well combined.

-3. Pour the batter into the prepared pan and bake for 28-30 minutes, or until a tooth pick inserted in the middle of the cake comes out clean.
-Remove from oven and let cool completely on a wire rack.
+7. Bake for 23-25 minutes, or until a tooth pick inserted into the middle of the cake comes out clean.
+Let cool completely on a wire rack.

 Notes